Goodwill and Other Intangibles

 |Goodwill and Intangible Assets Disclosure [Abstract]|

-Changes in the Company's goodwill during the period ended December 31, 2016, by segment, are summarized below:
+Changes in the Company's goodwill by segment during the periods ended December 31, 2022 and 2021 are summarized below:

-The Company's intangible assets, included within Other intangibles, net on the Consolidated Balance Sheets as of December 31, 2016 and 2015, are summarized below:
+The Company's intangible assets, included within Other intangibles, net on the Consolidated Balance Sheets as of December 31, 2022 and 2021, are summarized by intangible asset type below: